cassandra-wong/FulhausAssessment/README.md

 ## Overview

 In this project, image classification is performed using VGG16 to classify 3 furniture types - bed, chair, and sofa.
+Each class contains 100 images.
 A small convolutional neural network (CNN) was created as baseline, and used VGG16 through transfer learning to improve results.
+See `FulhausAssessment.ipynb` for exploratory data analysis, visualization, and model building.
+The training app is saved inside `train.py`.

 ## Requirements